-The MALS degree requirements consist of 30 hours of coursework, or 10 three-hour courses, which must include:
+The MALS degree requires at least 30 hours of coursework, or 10 three-hour courses, which must include:

 - at least two MALS seminars